NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario.]

-    You now would like to find a similar project in Bronx to compare commitment values.
-Find a project in the Bronx related to the Brooklyn project you previously just viewed.
+    There is a future capital project related to a new field being created at a park in Bronx.
+Locate the project about Harris Park.

 (Follow-up Questions):